1. Blog

 One characteristic of Python that many programmers and development companies appreciate is its simple syntax.
 The code is easy to both read and write — it’s an interpreted language, meaning it doesn’t use typical computer code but is instead written with English words.

 Because of this, it takes less time for the software developer to build products and eliminates the need for them to have to write additional code.
 This also lends itself to quicker and easier product updates.
-If you’ve contracted your project out to an outsourcing company like BairesDev, you can count on a faster turnaround than if they were to use an alternative language.
+If you’ve contracted your project out to a Python outsourcing company like BairesDev, you can count on a faster turnaround than if they were to use an alternative language.

 It Can Be Used for Many Purposes